diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/quantum-espresso.md

 ## Detailed usage for the Quantum Espresso container
 This section presents different ways to use the Quantum Espresso image.
 For more details about Apptainer commands, please look at [this tutorial](/en/documentation/use-apptainer-image/howto/#apptainer--crash-course).

-### Using the Quantum Espresso container for sequential runs
+### Using the Quantum Espresso container
-To run Quantum Espresso sequentially (*ie.* without parallelization) without any container, one would use the following command:
+To run Quantum Espresso without any container, one would use the following command:

 ```bash
 pw.x -in qe-tutorial.in